ngageoint/geoint-standards/process.md

 There are countless tutorials on using Git and Github, but we will give a quick overview here and point to more resources.

-After creating your fork of the geopackage repository you will need to copy it to your computer (clone).
+For instance, after creating your fork of the geopackage repository you will need to copy it to your computer (clone).
 The URL of your fork will be https://github.com/username/geopackage.git where username should be replaced by your github username.
 Cloning the repository can be done using the git command-line client (git clone https://github.com/username/geopackage.git) or using a git GUI like the GitHub